 The selection of sites within this District Plan has been informed by a detailed and robust site selection process.
 The starting point is the Council's Strategic Housing and Employment Land Availability Assessment (SHELAA).
-This forms a pool of sites to assess for their development potential.
+This forms a pool of sites to assess for their development potential from the following sources: